DjangoGirls/tutorial/en/python_installation/README.md

 We're finally here!

 But first, let us tell you what Python is.
-Python is a very popular programming language that can be used for creating websites, games, scientific software, graphics and much, much more.
+Python is a very popular programming language that can be used for creating websites, games, scientific software, graphics, and much, much more.

-Python originated in the late 1980s and its main goal is to be readable by human beings (not only machines!), which is why it looks much simpler than other programming languages.
+Python originated in the late 1980s and its main goal is to be readable by human beings (not only machines!).
+This is why it looks much simpler than other programming languages.
 This makes it easy to learn, but don't worry, Python is also really powerful!

 # Python installation